chapel-lang/chapel/util/build_configs/README.md

-## New scripts to build customizable Chapel module from source
+## New scripts to build customizable Chapel modules from source

-Work-in-progress
+Work-in-progress.
+As of this writing, this directory contains scripts to build customizable Chapel binaries in multiple configurations.
+Later additions will add scripts to package these binaries as RPMs suitable for installation on a Cray-XC.

 ### Files in this directory: